Overview

 Grouping Connections

 Assign connections to named groups to keep your list organised.
-Groups appear as collapsible sections in the connections list.
+Groups appear as filter tabs above the connections list.
 Useful when working with many servers across different projects.

 Import & Export